thongish/2420-Assignment-1/README.md

 # Installing and setting up `doctl`
 `doctl` is the official DigitalOcean command line interface that allows you to do things like creating, configuring, and destroying DigitalOcean resources, such as Droplets[^1].

-To get started, run the command:
+To get started, run this command on your existing Arch Linux droplet:
 ```
 sudo pacman -S doctl
 ```